 May 12, 1967 – Pink Floyd perform what may have been the first concert in quadraphonic sound when they place loudspeakers at the back of the concert hall at “Games for May,” a swanky affair at London’s Queen Elizabeth Hall.
-Adding to the otherworldly experience, Roger Waters throws potatoes at a gong, Nick Mason mic’s up a saw to cut through a log, Simon Wright creates huge soap bubbles to waft over the crowd, and the band’s roadies toss daffodils into the crowd.
+Adding to the otherworldly experience, Roger Waters throws potatoes at a gong, Nick Mason mic’s up a saw to cut through a log, Richard Wright creates huge soap bubbles to waft over the crowd, and the band’s roadies toss daffodils into the crowd.
 Aaaah, the 60’s.
 We can smell it now.

 May 12, 1971 – Mick Jagger marries Bianca Macias in a Catholic ceremony in Saint-Tropez, France.
 Guests include the Stones, Ringo Starr, Eric Clapton, Stephen Stills and Paul McCartney.
 Daughter Jade is born 5 months later.